 A pull request should have exactly one concern (for example one feature or one bug).
 If a PR addresses more than one concern, it should be split into two or more PRs.

-Note: You don't need to open an issue for minor changes such as typos, but you can if you want.
+You don't need to open an issue for minor changes such as typos.

-All public interfaces should have descriptive documentation, including an example that compiles and passes documentation tests
+All public interfaces should have descriptive documentation, including an example that compiles and passes the documentation tests.

 All instances of

-All code should be well tested, using unit tests and integration tests
+All code should be well tested, using unit and integration tests.